 We went back to Bantayan port and returned to Cebu City from a trip of almost 3 hours.
-I joined them to the airport because Jinyoung needed to go back South Korea via Manila so I guess, for now, we need to say our goodbyes.
+I joined them at the airport because Jinyoung needed to go back and travel to South Korea via Manila so I guess, for now, we need to say our goodbyes.

 Yongwoong, on the other hand, traveled back to Bacolod to finish his English lessons.
 He went back to Cebu City 2 months after.
-I will be sharing with you his own story, so you better keep a look out of our updates very soon.
+I will be sharing with you his own story, so you better keep a lookout for our updates very soon.

 To wrap up Jinyoung’s story, I gave him this last question as a conclusion to this marvelous travel experience story.

 8) Please invite your friends from where you are from to have the chance to visit Cebu in your own language.
 Don’t forget to have a translation in English.

 If you want to have a vacation that will be unforgettable and will be memorable forever, Cebu is the best place.
 You don’t need much money to stay here.
 If you’re Korean and you can speak a little English, you will feel easy to stay and you can receive kind treatment from the people.